 Amanda Anderson is a Community Program Specialist for the University of Minnesota's Tobacco Research Programs.
 Amanda is a graduate of the University of Minnesota with a BA in Psychology and has been working in the field of nicotine and tobacco dependence since 1994.
-Amanda has coordinated numerous Smoking Cessation and Harm Reduction Trials and has spent over 10 years in the area of treating smokeless tobacco users.
+Amanda has coordinated numerous Smoking Cessation and Harm Reduction Trials and has spent over 25 years treating smokeless tobacco and cigarette users.

 Katherine (Kat) Harrison, MPH

 Katherine (Kat) Harrison has been working as a study coordinator for Tobacco Research Programs since 2010.
 Her work at the University of Minnesota has included research related to the use of exercise and relaxation as a smoking cessation tool.
 She completed her Masters of Public Health 2008.
 Before working with the University of Minnesota's Tobacco Research Programs, Kat worked as an epidemiologist in both Maine and the City of Baltimore.

 Joni Jensen is the Tobacco Research Programs Clinic Manager.
 She is responsible for the administration of Dr. Dorothy Hatsukami and Dr. Stephen Hecht's research projects and is also responsible for regulatory oversight.
 She has worked in the tobacco research area for the past 25 years.
 Please contact her with any questions or concerns about the Tobacco Research Programs projects or staff.

 Karen Kelley is the Executive Assistant to Dorothy Hatsukami, Director of Tobacco Research Programs.
 In addition to her many duties as Dr. Hatsukami's assistant, Karen coordinates meetings and seminars for the Tobacco Research Programs and the Prevention and Etiology Program.